 Cautions: Never use a match, petroleum jelly or nail polish as this makes a tick burrow in deeper, injectinging even more saliva into the skin before you can get it off!
 [Tick Removal]

 Easy Tick Removal:

 An easier method is to rub the tick's body gently in a circular motion with the tip of a finger, moving its body around until it releases from the skin.
 You may wear gloves as a precaution.
 The tick should release from the skin in under a minute.
 [Tick Removal video, Video 2]

-Capture the tick and dispose of it by soaking in rubbing alcohol or flush it down a toilet.
 If you are in an area which has reported Lyme Disease, put the tick in a jar or a sealed bag with a moist paper towel and contact your municipal Public Health Unit to have it tested.
+Otherwise, dispose of it by soaking in rubbing alcohol or flush it down a toilet.